dawssonCodes/weather_App/README.md

 # weather_App
-Weather app with HTML5, CSS3 and Vanilla Javascript This repository contains a weather app created with the above tools It extracts some details of the weather for the location in which the user enters in the search field And displays the details below the search field
+Weather app with HTML5, CSS3 and Vanilla Javascript.
+This repository contains a weather app created with the above tools It extracts some details of the weather for the location in which the user enters in the search field And displays the details below the search field